 "You really think so?"
 I murmered.

 I always dreaded talking to doctors.
 Like many people, I felt intimidated by the medical profession.
 Perhaps some doctors have become accustomed to such an attitude, and expect patients to exhibit proper respect for their authority, maybe with the assumption that such diffidence is an aspect of the healing process.
 And it probably is.
-I suppose faith in the infallibility of the medical profession could have a placebo effect.
-So it would never have occurred to me to openly challenge his pronouncement that Tony was not normal.
+I suppose faith in the infallibility of the medical profession has a placebo effect.
+It would never have occurred to me to openly challenge his pronouncement that Tony was not normal.
 Every child is a unique personality, but I'd never noticed anything about Tony's personality that struck me as abnormal.
 He obviously had more imagination than most children.
 And his curiosity was monumental.
 He was slow to mature, but my other son had also been a “late bloomer”.
-For some reason I viewed the doctor's pronouncement that Tony wasn't normal as bizarre rather than alarming.
+For some reason I viewed the doctor's pronouncement as bizarre rather than alarming.
 The pediatrician's attempts at personal conversation seemed to suggest a psychiatric interest.
-Psychiatric evaluations not being a pediatrician's specialty, his manner may have been a little clumsy, but whatever a psyche consisted of, I was confident there was nothing wrong with mine.
+Psychiatric evaluations not being a pediatrician's specialty, the doctor's manner may have been a little clumsy, but whatever a psyche consisted of, I was confident there was nothing wrong with mine.

-Neo-Darwinism proposes that biological innovations result from the ability of natural selection to retain "random mutations".
+Freudian analysis was not our only widely-held, obsolete, scientific concept.
+Many of our former scientific beliefs seem silly in retrospect.
+Neo-Darwinism, for instance, proposed that biological innovations result from "natural selection" doing something to a collection of genetic accidents.
 We don’t yet understand all the details of life's complexity, but what science has been able to learn about the process fills many, many volumes.
-(Can anyone imagine a new complex biological feature appearing in one of those books as the result of retaining meaningless, typographical errors?)
+Can anyone imagine a new biological feature appearing in one of those books as the result of a series of typographical errors?
 Survival-of-the-fittest had been eagerly accepted by 19th Century scientists, probably because scientists of that time were struggling against a rigid religious orthodoxy.
 A hundred and fifty years later, a rigid materialistic orthodoxy had replaced religion for many scientists.
-RM&NS is the only mechanistic explanation anyone has been able to devise for biological innovation, the only explanation that excludes any hint of purposeful intelligence.
+RM&NS is the only mechanistic explanation anyone had been able to devise for biological innovation, the only explanation that excludes any hint of intelligent, purposeful organization.
 Anyone expressing skepticism of the creative power of "natural selection" was scornfully denounced as an "ignorant religious creationist".
 However one does not even have to be religious to view volition and intelligent organization as natural aspects of reality.
 The truth is, any form of purposeful organization suggests intelligent design, and such purposeful organization need not be "supernatural".
 Certainly, there is nothing supernatural about our own purposeful, conscious, human intelligence.
-Whatever the organizing force in living systems is labeled, evo-devo, biocentrism, self-organization, epigenetics, intelligent design, quantum biology, phenotype plasticity, James A Shapiro’s genetic engineering, - or a phrase that encompasses them all: cognitive biology - in all of them, the participation of some deity can be neither confirmed nor denied.
+Whatever the organizing force in living systems is labeled, evo-devo, biocentrism, self-organization, epigenetics, intelligent design, quantum biology, phenotype plasticity, James A Shapiro’s genetic engineering - or a phrase that encompasses them all: cognitive biology – they are all closer to Lamarck's inheritance of acquired characteristics than to Darwin's RM&NS.
+The participation of some deity in the process can be neither confirmed nor denied.
 Evangelical atheists will eventually have to learn to live with the unwelcome possibility that no religion, no view about the ultimate nature of reality, can be either scientifically proved or disproved - and that includes the religion of Atheistic Materialism.